 Anyway, the rulers of Jordan and Egypt are more sensitive than Israel to pressures from US.
 They also lack credibility.
 Currently 4000 Hezbollah fighters have more credibility than half of the Egyptian army.

-What now?
 One can say with certainty that no single group in US has ever damaged US interests as badly and as seriously as the Neocons have.
 What started as a grand plan for securing Israel and oil reserves has turned into a bottomless basket for the US treasury and prestige.
 By destroying Iraq, US destroyed the existing balance of power in the Middle Eat and now by being stuck in the Iraqi quagmire, it has given countries such as Russia and China the opportunity to spread their influence and power beyond what was feasible only 5 years ago.
 It has also destroyed the myth of invulnerability and military superiority of both US and Israel.
 Iraqi insurgents and Hezbollah fighters have shown that the brute force is not the answer and no amount of fire-power can secure an occupied territory without the cooperation of the local population.
 Afghanistan, Lebanon and Iraq are good example of this.

 By now all the players have laid their cards face upward.
 The US has displayed its armada in the Persian Gulf and gotten its UN sanctions approved.
 Iran has displayed its military preparedness by conducting dozens of military manoeuvres and has shown its influence in Lebanon, Syria and Iraq.
 Russia by using Iran and its gas and oil supplies has shown itself as a major player in international arena and hence has forced others to once again take it seriously.
 India made deals with US and got itself accepted as a Nuclear power.
 Pakistan using its position in the war on terror also got-off scot-free and joined the nuclear club.
 China has shown that as long as others do not interfere with its commercial interests, it is willing for the time-being, to stay semi-neutral.
 The “moderate” Arabs, so far, have played the follow the leader strategy.
 In the process they have lost both influence and prestige.
 The only cards left to them is to play US against Iran (or vice versa) and Israeli-Palestinian peace initiative.
 Israel has played its hand in both Lebanon and Palestine and lost.
 The only card left to it is US.